anandu06dev/ng4StarterKit/README.md

 - Separating concerns of each data model
 - No eventual consistency
 - Unidirectional data flow
-- Composition of multiple API endoints
+- Easily composing multiple API endoints
 - Immutable view models complies with the `.onPush` strategy
-- Sort and filter functions can be detached from template pipes
+- Sort and filter functions can be detached from template pipes (https://angular.io/guide/styleguide#do-not-add-filtering-and-sorting-logic-to-pipes)
-- Storing UI state on the server side through HTTP requests
+- Storing UI state on the server side
-- Better unit testing
+- Much better unit testing

 **» Projection patterns**<br/>